thruston/python-tablinum/README.md

-Many of my Python scripts create tables of data that I need to share in plain text (on Slack for example), and I often found myself loading the output into Vim just so I could tidy it up with `tabulate`.
-So I have re-written the original Perl version of tabulate as a Python module that can be imported, and used to tidy up a list of lists of data for printing directly as part of a script.
+Many of my Python scripts create tables of data that I need to share in plain text (on Slack for example), and I often found myself loading the output into Vim just so I could tidy it up with Tablinum.
+So I have re-written my original Perl `tabulate` script as a Python package that can be imported, and used to tidy up a list of lists of data for printing directly as part of a script.

 ## Usage modes

-You can use tabulate from the command line, from your editor, or as a Python module.
+You can use Tablinum from the command line, from your editor, or as a Python module.
 In each case, you use the same mini-language of verbs to act on your table.
 These are described in the next main section.

 ### Usage from the command line

-You can run `tabulate.py` from the command line.
-It will process lines from STDIN or from an optional file path.
+The package provides a command line filter "entry point" called `tabble`.
+This lets you get use Tablinum from the command line.
+After successful installtion you should be able to do `tabble --h` to get this:

-    usage: tabulate.py [-h] [--file FILE] [agenda [agenda ...]]
+    usage: tabble [-h] [--file FILE] [agenda [agenda ...]]

     positional arguments:
       agenda       [delimiter.maxsplit] [verb [option]]...